 2001-02 season (from Vancouver, Canada) |

-- Injury report is essential – a Morant “questionable” tag moves moneyline odds noticeably across every Tennessee sportsbook.
+- Injury reports are essential: a star’s “questionable” tag can move moneyline odds noticeably across every Tennessee sportsbook.
+Note that both Morant (elbow) and Edey (ankle) had injury-shortened 2025-26 seasons.

 Home games at FedExForum can play an important role for moneyline bettors.
 Even during a rebuild, Beale Street brings strong game-night energy, and factoring in home vs. away performance is a standard part of any serious Grizzlies betting approach.